World Virus Deaths Top 800,000 As Nations Ramp Up Measures - UrduPoint

 "We have a disadvantage of globalisation, closeness, connectedness, but an advantage of better technology, so we hope to finish this pandemic before less than two years," he said.

 "(By) utilising the available tools to the maximum and hoping that we can have additional tools like vaccines, I think we can finish it in a shorter time than the 1918 flu."
-The WHO also recommended children over 12 years old now use masks in the same situations as adults as the use of face coverings increases to stop the virus spread.
+The WHO also recommended children over 12 years old now wear masks in the same situations as adults as the use of face coverings helps stop the virus spread.

 - 'Very precarious stage' - With no usable vaccine yet available, the most prominent tool governments have at their disposal is to confine their populations or enforce social distancing.